 We’ll get to The Breathing Method’s Christmas connection in a moment, but first, let take a closer look at the novella’s plot.

-A warm (yet platonic) relationship quickly developed between the young McCarron and his patient, as he came to appreciate Stansfield’s wit, courage and defiant dignity in the face of a society unwilling to accept a woman carrying an illegitimate child, financially or personally.
+A warm (yet platonic) relationship quickly develops between the young McCarron and his patient, who comes to appreciate Stansfield’s wit and courage in the face of a society unwilling to accept a woman carrying an illegitimate child.
+Fully invested in the well-being of Stansfield and her baby, McCarron proscribes a revolutionary breathing technique designed to make childbirth more manageable – a fateful decision that pays off in spectacularly when story reaches its tragic, bittersweet conclusion…

 What makes The Breathing Method King’s best lesser-known short story?